Green functions and completeness; the $3$-body problem revisited: Introduction

 \end{defn}

-The main result of the present paper for the atomic $3$-body Hamiltonian (obtained independently of asymptotic completeness as shown in \cite{De,En}) reads as follows. \begin{thm} All $\lambda \in \vE$ are stationary complete. \end{thm} Although we shall not elaborate we remark that it is here possibly essentially to replace $\vT_\p(H)$ by $\vT(H)$ (see a small discussion in Subsection \ref{subsec:Conclusion and generalizations}).
+The main result of the present paper for the atomic $3$-body Hamiltonian (obtained independently of the asymptotic completeness property known from \cite{De,En}) reads as follows. \begin{thm} All $\lambda \in \vE$ are stationary complete for the $3$-body Hamiltonian $H$. \end{thm} Although we shall not elaborate we remark that it is here possibly essentially to replace $\vT_\p(H)$ by $\vT(H)$ (see a discussion in Subsection \ref{subsec:Conclusion and generalizations}).

 Note that while \eqref{eq:wavD1} may be taken as a definition (although implicit) of the wave matrices, \eqref{eq:ScatEnergy22233} is a non-trivial derived property.
-It is an open problem to show stationary completeness at fixed energy for systems of $N$ particles, $N\geq 4$, even for the atomic $N$-body model (except for an almost everywhere assertion \cite{Sk3}).
+It is known from \cite{Sk1} that Lebesgue almost all non-threshold energies are stationary complete for the atomic $N$-body Hamiltonian.
+However it is an open problem to show stationary completeness at fixed energy for the atomic $N$-body model in the case $N\geq 4$.

-One can regard \eqref{eq:ScatEnergy22233} as an `on shelf Parseval formula'.
-By integration it implies asymptotic completeness, whence providing an alternative to the proofs of \cite{De, En}.
-However there are other immediate consequences for the discussed scattering quantities considered as operator-valued functions on $\vE$ (cf. \cite {Sk3}): \begin{enumerate}[i)] \item The scattering matrix $S_{\rm atom}(\cdot)$ is a strongly continuous unitary operator determined uniquely by asymptotics of minimum generalized eigenfunctions (at any given energy).
-The latter are taken from the ranges of the wave matrices (at this energy). \item The restricted wave operators $W^\pm_{\beta,{\rm atom}}(\cdot)^*$ are strongly continuous. \item The scattering matrix links the incoming and outgoing wave matrices,
+One can regard \eqref{eq:ScatEnergy22233} as an `on-shell Parseval formula'.
+By integration it implies asymptotic completeness, hence providing an alternative to the proofs of \cite{De, En}.
+Note that the existence of the channel wave operators and Theorem \ref{thm:chann-wave-matrD} can be shown independently of time-dependent methods (see Remarks \ref{remark:R}).
+Moreover there are immediate consequences for the discussed scattering quantities considered as operator-valued functions on $\vE$ (recalled in Subsection \ref{subsec: -body effective potential and a $1$-body radial limit}): \begin{enumerate}[I)] \item The scattering matrix $S_{\rm atom}(\cdot)$ is a strongly continuous unitary operator determined uniquely by asymptotics of minimum generalized eigenfunctions (at any given energy).
+The latter are taken from the ranges of the wave matrices (at this energy). \item The restricted channel wave operators $\Gamma^\pm_{\alpha,{\rm atom}}(\lambda)$ are strongly continuous. \item The scattering matrix links the incoming and outgoing wave matrices,

 \end{enumerate}